 Melissa: How do people find you?
 Do you use Instagram?
 Do you email clients?

 Natalie: I think Instagram helps a lot.
 I never email my clients.
 I did a trunk show at the Beverly Hills Hotel in November.
 It was the first collaboration of its kind.
-I asked 5 of my designers to come up with something in our shared color palette, modelled after the hotel because I love it so much and it was really successful.
-Whether people saw the little yard signs, or learned through word-of-mouth – I’m still seeing interest spike and repeat customers from that.
+I asked 5 of my designers to come up with something in our shared color palette, modeled after the hotel because I love it so much and it was really successful.
+Whether people saw the little yard signs or learned through word-of-mouth – I’m still seeing interest spike and repeat customers from that.